-Parking citations may be contested by completing a request online by visiting the pticket website.
+Parking citations may be contested by completing a request on the pticket website.
 Anyone may contest a citation within 21 calendar days of the issue date of your citation.
 Once on the site, select where the citation was issued (Cañada, CSM or Skyline).
 The appeal will start with a "1st Level Initial Review".
 There is no fee to contest the citation at this level.
 Request a "1st Level Initial Review" by following the instructions below:

-- a.
-Enter the citation # and press SEARCH.
-If the citation qualifies for an appeal, a CONTEST ONLINE link to the contesting form will appear to the right of the citation number. - b.
-Indicate the reason(s) why the citation was issued in error. - c.
-Include any documentation to support the claim. - d.
-Include the citation or reminder notice. - e.
-Include full name - f.
-Include mailing address - g.
-Make copies of all documents for your records (documents will not be returned). - h.
-Mail all information to: Office of Parking Violations SMCCD College of San Mateo PO BOX 9003, Redwood City, CA 94065-9003.
+1. Enter the citation # and press SEARCH.
+If the citation qualifies for an appeal, a CONTEST ONLINE link to the contesting form will appear to the right of the citation number.

+- 2. Indicate the reason(s) why the citation was issued in error. - 3.
+Include any documentation to support the claim - 4.
+Include the citation or reminder notice - 5.
+Include full name - 6.
+Include mailing address - 7.
+Make copies of all documents for your records (documents will not be returned)

+8. Mail all information to: Office of Parking Violations SMCCD College of San Mateo PO Box 9003 Redwood City, CA 94065-9003